sa2c/cupybe/README.md

   It also require the program `cube_dump` to be installed and in the `$PATH`.
 * The project is not completed.
 While the main functionalities have been implemented, the organisation of them into functions might not be optimal.
+* The library has been tested/needs cubelib 4.4.4.